conduitio-labs/conduit-connector-firebolt/README.md

 ### Known limitations

 Firebolt ([May 11, 2022 version](https://docs.firebolt.io/general-reference/release-notes-archive.html#may-11-2022)) doesn't currently support deletes and updates.
 This means that regardless of the value of an `action` property the connector will insert data.
 There's no upsert mechanism as well.

+It also not possible to create `UNIQUE` constraint.
+There may be duplicates even if there's a primary key.

 ### Configuration